ppy/osu-wiki/wiki/News_Styling_Criteria/en.md

 ### Images

-All images linked to news articles must either be hosted on osu! servers (i.e. `assets.ppy.sh`) or placed within and referenced from the wiki shared image repository.
+All images linked to news articles must either be hosted on osu! servers (i.e. `assets.ppy.sh`) or placed within and referenced from the `osu-wiki` shared image repository.

 News articles that use images have their own folder within ``/wiki/shared/news/`` using the same naming format as their filename, with the exception of the ``.md`` suffix.